 Online applications, details about eligible activities, sponsors, and further submittal information can be found online at http://ddot.dc.gov/page/transportation-alternatives-program.

 For additional details, please contact Ms. Kelsey Bridges at 202-741-5835 or [email protected].

 The mission of the District Department of Transportation (DDOT) is to enhance the quality of life for District residents and visitors by ensuring that people, goods, and information move efficiently and safely with minimal adverse impact on residents and the environment.

-Follow us on Twitter for transportation-related updates and more; like us on Facebook and visit the website at www.ddot.dc.gov.
+Follow us on Twitter for transportation-related updates and more; like us on Facebook and follow us on Instagram.
+Visit the website at ddot.dc.gov.
 Visit goDCgo.com for more information on transportation options in the District.